drewcauchi77/curatio/JOURNAL.md

 ### 27/05/2025

-#### Issue

-Initially, I used Laravel Herd, which automatically managed the local environment.
-Laravel Herd provided a local `.test` domain, but Google and YouTube APIs require a top-level domain for OAuth.
-Because `.test` domains are not considered top-level, I couldn't fully implement Google's OAuth process.
-Laravel Herd also handled PHP setup, environment variables, and paths automatically.

-#### Solution

-I transitioned from Laravel Herd to a standard Laravel installation with Vite.
-To maintain hot-reloading functionality, I modified the Vite configuration.
-Previously, Laravel Herd managed the php artisan serve command, and I only needed to run Vite to compile frontend changes.
-Now, I run two commands separately:
- - `php -S 0.0.0.0:80 -t public` to launch the PHP server on port `80`.
- - `npm run dev` to compile the frontend on port `5173`.

-I adjusted `vite.config.ts` to handle requests seamlessly from port `5173` to port `80`.
-Additionally, I edited my Windows hosts file by adding `127.0.0.1 curatio.com`.
-My local project now runs successfully at `curatio.com`, meeting Google's API requirements for a top-level domain.
+I initially used Laravel Herd for local development, which simplified setup by managing PHP, environment variables, and providing a `.test` domain.
+However, Google and YouTube OAuth APIs require a top-level domain, and `.test` doesn’t qualify, blocking full OAuth integration.
+To solve this, today I moved to a standard Laravel installation with Vite.
+I now run `php -S 0.0.0.0:80 -t public` for the backend and `npm run dev` for the frontend.
+I updated `vite.config.ts` to proxy requests from port `5173` to `80`, and added `127.0.0.1 curatio.com` to my Windows hosts file.
+With the project now accessible at `curatio.com`, I will be testing tomorrow if OAuth with Google works as expected.

 ### 28/05/2025

-#### Issue

-I wanted to integrate Google's and YouTube's APIs via OAuth to fetch YouTube videos.
-However, I encountered an SSL/SSH issue: `cURL error 60: SSL peer certificate or SSH remote key was not OK`.
-This error appeared because Google's endpoint uses a certificate my local server did not trust.
-Additionally, I struggled with OAuth implementation, specifically around receiving and managing tokens.
-The process was more complex than expected.
-I'm also not satisfied with my code structure.
-My controllers handle too much logic, making the code difficult to manage.

-#### Solution

-For now, I temporarily bypassed SSL verification in `Guzzle` for Google's API requests.
-Later, I'll refactor this by adding environment-specific logic.
-In development and production environments, SSL verification will remain enabled for security reasons.
-I've previously implemented OAuth with Google's API using NodeJS, which was simpler.
-For Laravel, I used the `google/apiclient` package to create a basic working solution.
-In the next phase, I'll persist OAuth tokens outside Laravel's session.
-This approach will allow cron jobs to regularly fetch videos and update modules.
-To improve code readability and maintainability, I'll soon introduce repositories and DTOs to better separate responsibilities.
+I ran into an `cURL error 60: SSL peer certificate or SSH remote key was not OK` error while integrating Google's and YouTube's APIs via OAuth, caused by my local server not trusting Google's SSL certificate.
+OAuth itself was also more complicated than expected - especially around token handling and my controller logic becoming messy and hard to manage.
+As a temporary fix, I disabled SSL verification in Guzzle for local development, but I plan to conditionally disable it in production and staging for security.
+I used the `google/apiclient` package in Laravel to get a basic OAuth flow working, although I’ve had simpler experiences doing this in NodeJS.
+Next, I’ll persist tokens outside of Laravel sessions so I can run scheduled jobs to fetch and update videos.
+I also plan to refactor the code using repositories and DTOs to clean up the controller logic and improve maintainability.

+### 29/05/2025

+The codebase was getting messy, with too much logic crammed into the controllers - especially the Module controller - which made things hard to manage.
+Since controllers should stay lean, I refactored the structure by introducing a `ModuleRepository`, a `DTO`, a `ModuleQueryService` for handling GET requests, and my new favourite a `ModuleScopes` file.
+This cleaned up the controller significantly and made the logic easier to follow.
+The frontend still works well with these changes, though I plan to improve it further in the coming days.
+There are still a few outstanding tasks marked with TODOs, including fixing an `N+1` query issue related to the Module model’s status and adding missing function annotations.
+My priority is to get the codebase into a clean, understandable state before moving on to new features.